BelemRuizMendoza/markdown-testing/mkdwn.md

 <br><br><br>
 Another way to insert a pagebreak is by typing [space] + [space] + [intro]:

-Or by using a backslash at the end of a line?<br>
+Or by using a backslash at the end of a line?
 <br><br><br>

 ```html